ecodynlab/GALUP/Modules/Module 4.md

 - **Continuous Change Detection and Classification (CCDC)**: a general-purpose algorithm that evaluates changes in land cover, land use, or condition over time.
 The algorithm includes a two-step masking algorithm to eliminate any noisy data caused by snow, clouds, or cloud shadows.
 Classification occurs after change is detected in a pixel value.

 ### 1.2 Land Cover Classification Systems
+The National Land Cover Database (NLCD) is a comprehensive land use and land cover product covering all 50 states and Puerto Rico.
+The classification scheme developed in this product is primarily based on Landsat satellite data and the product is renewed every 5 years.

 <blockquote>
 Additional info: https://www.mrlc.gov/data/legends/national-land-cover-database-2019-nlcd2019-legend
 </blockquote>